ChordPro/chordpro/docs/content/ChordPro-Configuration-Generic.md

 Chord keys only depend on the chord type (quality + extension).
-So all major chords have `[0, 4, 7]`, etc. For most common chords no defintions are necessary, ChordPro can derive the notes from the chord type.
+So all major chords have `[0, 4, 7]`, etc. For most common chords no definitions are necessary, ChordPro can derive the notes from the chord type.

 ## Printing chord diagrams